nee-tee/Blockchain-patient-records/README.md

    - Only cryptographic hashes of clinical data are stored on-chain (`recordHash`), not raw patient information, to protect privacy

-   Contract interaction and testing is in `notebooks/LDS7006M_Contract_Interaction.ipynb`, using `web3.py` to call the deployed contract on Sepolia.
+   Contract interaction and testing are in `notebooks/LDS7006M_Contract_Interaction.ipynb`, using `web3.py` to call the deployed contract on Sepolia.